beast-dev/doc/index.md

 Pybus OG & Rambaut A (2002) GENIE: estimating demographic history from molecular phylogenies. *Bioinformatics*, **18**, 1404-1405.

-It is built on a large body of prior work and appropriate citations for individual modules, models and components will be listed when BEAST is run.
+**BEAST is built on a large body of prior work and appropriate citations for individual modules, models and components will be listed when BEAST is run.**

 ### BEAST-Users mailing list